 Some of you may have thought Bluff City Lights no longer exists but we are here!
 Summers are hard for us since we all travel so much but things are starting to settle down and we are getting the group back together again.
-A couple weeks ago we got together at Collins’ Aunt Judy’s house to learn how to make her delicious peach pie.
+A couple of weeks ago we got together at Collins’ Aunt Judy’s house to learn how to make her delicious peach pie.

 Let me start by saying I LOVE to bake.
 Cupcakes are usually my thing and I always bake from scratch.
 Seeing what’s in my kitchen usually inspires me to add an extra ingredient in here or there.
-My past favorites are Maraschino Cherry Cupcakes and Salted Caramel Mocha Cupcakes (comment below if you want me to post the recipe).
-Now that I’ve got two little boys to take care of I don’t have time to bake like I used to.
-If I do bake I try and make it a healthy option that I feel good about offering to my son like these Banana Zucchini Muffins or my Whole Wheat Pumpkin Oat Muffins.
+My past favorites cupcakes recipes are Maraschino Cherry Cupcakes and Salted Caramel Mocha Cupcakes (comment below if you want me to post the recipe).
+Now that I’ve got two little boys to take care of I don’t have the time to bake like I used to.
+If I do bake I try and make it a healthy option that I feel good about offering to my sons like these Banana Zucchini Muffins or my Whole Wheat Pumpkin Oat Muffins.
 When BCL decided to get together to bake I jumped at the chance and took it very seriously!
 This may not be the healthiest recipe but it is one of the yummiest!

 Aunt Judy’s Peach Pie